Code-dot-mil/AI4SDLC/docs/index.md

-# **Welcome to the United States Department of Defense's #AI4SDLC Site**
+# **Welcome to the United States Department of War's #AI4SDLC Site**

-## **The Future of Software Development in the DoD Starts Here**
+## **The Future of Software Development in the DoW Starts Here**

 Artificial Intelligence (AI) is reshaping how software is designed, built, tested, and deployed.
-In the DoD, where security, compliance, and mission impact are paramount, AI must be **harnessed responsibly, strategically, and effectively.**
+In the DoW, where security, compliance, and mission impact are paramount, AI must be **harnessed responsibly, strategically, and effectively.**

-\#AI4SDLC is your **playbook for integrating AI into the Software Development Lifecycle (SDLC)**—providing clear, actionable guidance tailored to **DoD software value streams.** Whether you’re a **developer, security engineer, acquisition professional, or program manager**, this is where you’ll find the insights and strategies to make AI work **for** mission success.
+\#AI4SDLC is your **playbook for integrating AI into the Software Development Lifecycle (SDLC)**—providing clear, actionable guidance tailored to **DoW software value streams.** Whether you’re a **developer, security engineer, acquisition professional, or program manager**, this is where you’ll find the insights and strategies to make AI work **for** mission success.

-Our goal is to provide **practical guidance** while also linking to **relevant and helpful content from across the DoD and industry**, helping teams can access the latest policies, frameworks, and best practices.
+Our goal is to provide **practical guidance** while also linking to **relevant and helpful content from across the DoW and industry**, helping teams can access the latest policies, frameworks, and best practices.

 ![Core Loop Diagram](images/01_CORE_LOOP_4x.png)
 ----

 ##  **\#AI4SDLC?**
-AI is already transforming software engineering, but the **DoD can’t afford to adopt AI blindly.** To be effective, AI integration must align with:
+AI is already transforming software engineering, but the **DoW can’t afford to adopt AI blindly.** To be effective, AI integration must align with:

-- **Mission Readiness** – AI must enhance, not disrupt, DoD software pipelines.
+- **Mission Readiness** – AI must enhance, not disrupt, DoW software pipelines.
-- **Security & Compliance** – AI tools must meet strict **DoD security standards** and Zero Trust principles.
+- **Security & Compliance** – AI tools must meet strict **DoW security standards** and Zero Trust principles.
 - **Human-AI Teaming** – AI should augment and empower **software teams, not replace them.**
-- **Operational Resilience** – AI models must be **governable, explainable, and adaptable** to DoD requirements.
+- **Operational Resilience** – AI models must be **governable, explainable, and adaptable** to DoW requirements.

  **That’s where #AI4SDLC comes in.** We deliver **practical, tested plays** to guide AI adoption at every stage of the SDLC.
-What's more important is that we are collaborating with programs across the DoD making sure our hands on guidance aligns with their on-the-ground experiences.
+What's more important is that we are collaborating with programs across the DoW making sure our hands on guidance aligns with their on-the-ground experiences.

 ----